nationalarchives/dr2-ingest/docs/postingest.md

 }
 ```

 It has no more queues to process.
-It deletes the row from the postingest table.
+It deletes the item from the postingest table.

 ## Unprocessed messages after two weeks